The Insurance and Reinsurance Law Review: Chile

 Utmost good faith, disclosure and representations

-Chilean law recognises the concept of utmost good faith, and the insured must honestly disclose the information requested by the insurer to allow the latter to identify the object of the insurance and assess the nature of the risk.8 For these purposes, it suffices that the insured reports exclusively as per the aforementioned insurer's request.9 However, if the insurer fails to request information at the placement stage, the insurer is then not allowed to allege any errors, reticence or inaccuracies by the insured, as well as those facts or circumstances that are not included in the request for information.10
+Chilean law recognises the concept of utmost good faith and the insured must honestly disclose the information requested by the insurer to allow the latter to identify the object of the insurance and assess the nature of the risk.10 For these purposes, it suffices that the insured reports exclusively according to the aforementioned insurer's request.11 However, if the insurer fails to request information at the placement stage, the insurer is then not allowed to allege any errors, reticence or inaccuracies by the insured, nor any facts or circumstances not included in the request for information.12

-If the loss has not occurred and the insured culpably has incurred in errors, reticence or inaccuracies that are decisive in the risk assessment as per the above rules, the insurer can rescind the insurance contract.
-However, if such errors, reticence or inaccuracies are not decisive, the insurer can request an amendment of its terms to adjust the premium or coverage to the unreported circumstances.
-If the insured rejects the insurer's amendment proposal or fails to answer within 10 days from the date on which it is sent, the insurer can rescind (avoid) the contract.11
+If the loss has not occurred and the insured has been culpably reticent or committed errors or inaccuracies that are decisive in the risk assessment according to the above rules, the insurer can rescind the insurance contract.
+However, if the errors, reticence or inaccuracies are not decisive, the insurer can request an amendment of its terms to adjust the premium or coverage to account for the unreported circumstances.
+If the insured rejects the insurer's amendment proposal or fails to answer within 10 days of the date on which it is sent, the insurer can rescind (avoid) the contract.13

-If the loss has occurred, the insured may be exonerated from its liability to pay indemnity if the risk is one that could have allowed the rescission of the insurance contract as per the rules of the preceding paragraph.
-If not, the insurer can request that the indemnity is proportionally reduced to the difference between the agreed premium and the one that would have been applied if the true extent of the risk had been known.12
+If the loss has occurred, the insured may be exonerated from its liability to pay indemnity if the risk is one that could have allowed the rescission of the insurance contract in accordance with the above-mentioned rules.
+If not, the insurer can request that the indemnity is proportionally reduced to the difference between the agreed premium and the one that would have been applied if the true extent of the risk had been known.14

-The above sanctions are not applicable if the insurer, before concluding the insurance contract, has known or should have known the errors, reticence or inaccuracies contained in the insured's statement of risk, or, after its conclusion, agrees to remedy them or accepts them either expressly or tacitly.13
+The above sanctions are not applicable if the insurer, before concluding the insurance contract, has known or should have known the errors, reticence or inaccuracies contained in the insured's statement of risk or, after its conclusion, agrees to remedy them or accepts them either expressly or tacitly.15

-The insurance contract is null and void if the insured knowingly provides substantial false information when giving the risk statement to the insurer and the contract is resolved if the insured engages in such conduct when claiming compensation.
-In such cases, once the annulment or resolution of the contract is declared, the insurer may retain the premium or claim for payment along with the expenses needed as proof, even though the risk has not run.
-The foregoing is without prejudice to the criminal action that may apply.14
+The insurance contract is null and void if the insured knowingly provides substantial false information when giving the risk statement to the insurer and the contract is avoided if the insured engages in conduct of this kind when claiming compensation.
+In these cases, once the annulment or avoidance of the contract is declared, the insurer may retain the premiums or claim for payment along with the expenses needed as proof, even though the risk has not run.
+The foregoing is without prejudice to the criminal action that may apply.16

 - The rules on aggravation of risk are only applicable to circumstances that substantially aggravate the risk.

-- The insured must inform the insurer of circumstances that substantially aggravate the risk within five days from the time he or she becomes aware of them.
+- The insured must inform the insurer of circumstances that substantially aggravate the risk within five days of the time he or she becomes aware of them.

 - It is assumed that the insured knows the aggravation of risk that comes from events that occurred with his or her direct involvement.

-- If the loss has occurred and the insured has not informed the insurer about the circumstances that substantially aggravate the risk, as per (b) above, the insurer is exonerated from its obligation to pay indemnity.
+- If the loss has occurred and the insured has not informed the insurer about the circumstances that substantially aggravate the risk, in accordance with (b) above, the insurer is exonerated from its obligation to pay the indemnity.

-- If the aggravation would have led the insurer to celebrate the insurance contract in more onerous conditions for the insured, the insurer cannot rescind the insurance contract.
-However, in such a case the insurer can request that the indemnity is proportionally reduced to the difference between the agreed premium and the one that would have been applied if the true extent of the risk had been known.
+- If the aggravation would have led the insurer to conclude the insurance contract with more onerous conditions for the insured, the insurer cannot rescind the insurance contract.
+However, in a case of this kind the insurer can request that the indemnity is reduced in proportion to the difference between the agreed premium and the one that would have applied if the true extent of the risk had been known.

-- The above sanctions do not apply if the insurer, due to the risk's nature, could have known and agreed on it either expressly or tacitly.
+- The above sanctions do not apply if because of the nature of the risk the insurer could have known and agreed on it, either expressly or tacitly.

-- Except in the event of wilful aggravation of risk, if the insurance contract is terminated, the insurer must return the insured the proportion of the premium related to period in which, consequently, it is discharged from liability.
+- Except in the event of wilful aggravation of risk, if the insurance contract is terminated, the insurer must return to the insured the proportion of the premiums related to the period for which it is consequently discharged from liability.